dgulabs/react-annotated-paragraph/README.md

-# preact-annotated-paragraph
+# react-annotated-paragraph
-Preact component that displays annotations on a text.
+React component that displays annotations on a text.